monteslu/wsrpc/README.md

 ## Handling Notifications

-Both the client and server can send each other notifications
+Both the client and server can send each other notifications:

-From the server:
 ```javascript

 client.notifications.on('yo', function(who) {